GCITS/unifi_js_api/README.md

 1. I have not tested this for security, I recommend firewalling it off from the world or extending the built-in security
 2. Unifi have their own shell API, which I do not use.
 This applications talks directly with your MongoDB database
 3. Becuase of point 2, I recommend using this only for reading data
+4. A new database called auth will be made on your MongoDB server which is used for authentication

 I am looking for help with the following: